tharaka-perera/mini-pos/README.md

 ## Quick Overview

-To run a local version of the web app, clone the repository and run following commands at root of the repository.
+To run a local version of the web app, clone the repository and run following commands at root of the repository.<br>
+**You’ll need to have Node 8.10.0 or later on your local development machine**

 ```sh
 npm install